Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 * Click the "Apply" button to finish the calibration process.

 Now the demo knows and remembers the current position and the motion range of the cart.
-If the cart is moved manually, e.g. during transport, then the calibration process has to be repeated.
+If the cart is moved manually after calibration, e.g. during transport, then the calibration process has to be repeated.

 .. image:: /Images/Kits/kit_camera_slider_demo_calibration_350.jpg
    :scale: 100 %
-   :alt: Camera Slider Demo Application Screenshot: Calibration
+   :alt: Camera Slider Demo Application Screenshot: Calibration Tab
    :align: center
    :target: ../../_images/Kits/kit_camera_slider_demo_calibration.jpg